 - Remove the meat, discard any bones, and roughly chop on a cutting board.
 Keep aside.

-- Next, strain the remaining liquid through a fine-mesh strainer or chinois and return the strained liquid back to the pot along with the chopped meat.
+- Next, strain the remaining liquid through a fine-mesh strainer or chinois and return it to the pot along with the chopped meat.

 - To serve: Place the desired amount of birria consomé into a bowl and garnish with fresh-squeezed lemon juice, onions, radishes, and cilantro.